Hadassah Women's Zionist Organization of America: Hadassah women in WWII

 1942: After the U.S. enters World War II, Hadassah immediately mobilizes to support the American war effort.
 Members establish blood banks, sell war bonds, volunteer in their local communities, while National Hadassah continues to ship food, drugs and medical supplies to Palestine.
 At the behest of Henrietta Szold, Hadassah begins its vocational education initiatives, later called the Hadassah Vocational Education Services (HVES), by establishing the Alice L. Seligsberg Trade School for Girls, the first school of its kind in Palestine; 35 girls enroll.

 1943: Due in part to Hadassah's relentless efforts, the Teheran Children, a group of more than 800 young Polish Jewish refugees, arrive in Haifa, after four years of wandering from Poland through the Soviet Union to a squalid refugee camp outside Teheran.
 Youth Aliyah accepts these young Holocaust survivors and helps them adjust to their new lives.

 1944: Hadassah opens the Apprenticeship Department at the Brandeis Vocational Center, named in honor of Supreme Court Justice Louis D. Brandeis.
 The Fine Mechanics Workshop is joined two years later by the Apprenticeship School of Printing.
 Opening of the Hadassah Vocational Guidance Bureau in Jerusalem (later, the Hadassah Vocational Guidance Institute, renamed Hadassah Career Counseling Institute [HCCI] in 1989).
 Youth Aliyah observes its tenth year of youth rescue.

 1945: Henrietta Szold, age 84, dies of pneumonia on February 13 (30 Shevat 5705) at the Rothschild-Hadassah University Hospital.
 Her funeral is attended by some of the thousands of Youth Aliyah children and nursing students whose lives she touched.
 She is mourned throughout the world.
-Hadassah and the American Friends of Hebrew University initiate a $4 million fundraising campaign to build the Hebrew University-Hadassah School of Medicine.
+Hadassah and the American Friends of the Hebrew University initiate a $4 million fundraising campaign to build the Hebrew University-Hadassah School of Medicine.

 Hadassah is awarded a citation recognizing the sale of $200 million worth of U.S. government defense bonds during World War II.